msbit/wraptr/README.md

 child: destroying (0x55f3ca5a1e80)
 ```

-showing that the `Child` instances are destroyed when the wrapping `wraptr` leaves scope, and that each of the "Rule of Five" methods are implemented:
+showing that the `child` instances are destroyed when the wrapping `wraptr` leaves scope, and that each of the ["Rule of Five"](https://cpppatterns.com/patterns/rule-of-five.html) methods are implemented:

 * destructor
 * copy constructor